 I’ve just finished a fascinating on-site system installation with a colleague of mine.
 My job was to commission and set-up a Luxman PD-171A turntable, plus Ortofon Cadenza Black cartridge, as part of a Luxman super-system!

-You can read what Stereophile think of the Luxman PD-171 here.
+You can read what Stereophile thought of the Luxman PD-171 here.
 This is a serious, heavy-weight belt-drive deck.
 It comes with a Jelco tonearm, similar to the SA-250, not quite as nice as the SA-750 I reviewed a while back and use with one of my turntables, but still pretty decent.
 The deck itself is hewn from solid aluminium, beautifully machined and presented.

 |Drive System||Belt drive system|